WVUHPC/Introduction-HPC/_episodes/01-introduction.md

 ### CPU Brands and Product lines

-There are only two manufacturers that matter for PC consumer computing: Intel and AMD.
+There are only two manufacturers that hold most of the market for PC consumer computing: Intel and AMD.
 There are several others manufacturers of CPUs but those are mostly for SmartPhones, Photo Cameras, Musical Instruments, or very specialized HPC clusters.

 More than a decade ago, the main featured used for marketing purposes on a CPU was the speed.
 That has changed now, as CPUs are not getting faster, but include complexity that is hard to market with a single number.
 That is why CPUs are now marketed with "Product Lines" and the Models are less representative of the actual characteristics of a given machine.

 For example, Intel Core i3 processors are marketed to entry level machines more tailored to basic computing tasks like word processing and web browsing.
-On the other hand, Intel’s Core i7 and i9 processors are for high-end products aimed at the top of the line gaming rigs able to run the most recent titles at ridiculously high FPS and resolutions.
+On the other hand, Intel’s Core i7 and i9 processors are for high-end products aimed at the top of the line gaming rigs able to run the most recent titles at high FPS and resolutions.
 Machines for enterprise usage are usually under the Xeon Line.

 On AMD’s side, you have the Athlon line aimed at entry-level users, all the way to the Ryzen 7 designed mostly for enthusiasts and gamers.
 AMD also has product lines for enterprises like EPYC Server Processors.

 ### Cores

-The next term to understand is core.

 Consumer level CPUs up to 2000s only had one core, but Intel and AMD both hit a brick wall with incremental clock speeds improvements.
 The heat and power consumption scales non-linearly with the CPU speed.
 That brings us to the current trend and instead of a single core, CPUs now have two, three, four, eight or sixteen cores on a single CPU.
 That means that each CPU (in marketing terms) is actually several CPUs (in actual component terms).